Coenzyme Q10 (CoQ10) has been getting a lot of attention in recent years.

 It’s pretty clear that the best vegan sources of CoQ10 are:

-If you’re trying to get more CoQ10, focus on the sources near the top of the table above.
+If you’re trying to get more CoQ10, focus on eating more of these plant-based foods on a regular basis.